R. Kelly convicted of child porn, enticing girls for sex

 Kelly, born Robert Sylvester Kelly, was desperate to recover pornographic videos he made and lugged around in a gym bag, witnesses said.
 They said he offered up to $1 million to recover missing videos before his 2008 trial, knowing they would land him in legal peril.
 The conspiracy to hide his abuse ran from 2000 to 2020, prosecutors said.

-“There are just too many cockroaches,” she said of the prosecution’s case.

-The three defendants called only a handful of witnesses over four days, including McDavid.
+Bonjean, Kelly’s attorney, told jurors in her closings that the government had relied, in some cases, on liars and and blackmailers as witnesses.
+She earlier implored jurors not to see Kelly as “the monster” she said prosecutors so badly wanted them to see.

-In her closing rebuttal, prosecutor Jeannice Appenteng cited testimony that Kelly’s inner circle increasingly focused on doing what Kelly wanted as his fame boomed in the mid-1990s.
+In her closing rebuttal Tuesday, prosecutor Jeannice Appenteng cited testimony that Kelly’s inner circle increasingly focused on doing what Kelly wanted as his fame boomed in the mid-1990s.

 “And ladies and gentlemen, what R. Kelly wanted was to have sex with young girls,” she said.

 All four Kelly accusers who testified went by pseudonyms or their first names: Jane, Nia, Pauline and Tracy.
 Some cried when describing the abuse but otherwise spoke calmly and with confidence.
-A fifth accuser, Brittany, did not testify.
+A fifth accuser, Brittany, didn’t testify, and jurors acquitted Kelly of the one charge related to her.

+Four of his six convictions were tied directly to Jane and relied largely on her testimony.

-Jane, 37, was the government’s star witness and pivotal to the fixing charge, which accused Kelly of using threats and payoffs to get her to lie to a grand jury before his 2008 trial and to ensure she and her parents wouldn’t testify.
+She was the government’s star witness and also pivotal to the trial fixing charge, of which he was acquitted, and which accused him of using threats and payoffs to get her to lie to a grand jury before his 2008 trial.

-Jane said publicly for the first time that the girl in the video was her at age 14 and that the man was Kelly, who would have been around 30.
+Jane, 37, said publicly for the first time at the just-ended trial that the girl in the video was her at age 14 and that the man was Kelly, who would have been around 30.

 Some jurors in the 2008 trial said they had to acquit Kelly because the girl in the video didn’t testify.

-At the federal trial in Chicago, Jane told jurors she was 15 when they first had intercourse.
-Asked how many times they had sex before she turned 18, she answered quietly: “Uncountable times. … Hundreds.”
+Asked on the witness stand how many times Jane and Kelly had sexually abused her before she turned 18, Jane answered quietly: “Uncountable times. … Hundreds.”

 Jane, who belonged to a teenage singing group, first met Kelly in the late 1990s when she was in junior high school.
-She had visited Kelly’s Chicago recording studio with her aunt, a professional singer.
 Soon after that, Jane told her parents Kelly was going to be her godfather.

 Jane testified that when her parents confronted Kelly in the early 2000s he dropped to his knees and begged them for forgiveness.
 She said she implored her parents not to take action against Kelly because she loved him.

-Note: This story has been updated to correct the spelling of Derrel McDavid’s first name.